pstoica/web-audio-synth/README.md

 Low pass filters allow only frequencies below the cutoff to go through.
 High pass filters only permit higher frequencies.
 Bandpass filters arc, allowing only a range determined by the center frequency and the Q factor.

 ## Master Gain
-Lastly is the master gain node.
+Last is the master gain node.
 This is just a final step before reaching your speakers so you can change the overall volume!

 ## References
 * (SynthJS)[https://github.com/mattdiamond/synthjs]: inspiration for envelopes